Every town has a dark side, especially at Halloween

 There’s always something more to learn about Venice — whether you believe — or not.

 Safe Place and Rape Crisis Center injects Halloween fun into its annual Card & Game Party with a costume contest.
-The event is hosted at the Plantation Golf & Country Club, 500 Rockley Blvd., Venice, from 10 a.m.-2:30 p.m.
+The event is hosted from 10 a.m.-2:30 p.m.
 Oct.
-30. Attendees gather with friends to play games like Mahjongg, Bridge, Euchre or their favorite board game, enjoy a delicious lunch and participate in raffles.
+30 at the Plantation Golf & Country Club, 500 Rockley Blvd., Venice.
+Attendees gather with friends to play games like Mahjongg, Bridge, Euchre or their favorite board game, enjoy a delicious lunch and participate in raffles.
 But that’s not all.
 Your registration supports SPARCC and helps raise funds to provide life-saving, free and confidential programs and services for survivors of domestic and sexual violence.
 For more information visit www.sparcc.net/events.

 Do Rotarians believe in ghosts?